kabieror/planetlab-scripts/README.md

 If you have made changes to your program, you have to update the file on the nodes.
 ```
 update.sh [OPTIONS]
-  -f  Fast update
+  -f
+      Fast Start.
 Only updates the main node.
 ```

 ### stop.sh: Stop Emerald on all the nodes